misiektoja/lastfm_monitor/README.md

 <a id="spotify-client-id-and-secret-optional"></a>
 ### Spotify Client ID and Secret (optional)

-If you want to obtain the [track duration from Spotify](#getting-track-duration-from-spotify) or use the [automatic playback functionality](#automatic-playback-of-listened-tracks-in-the-spotify-client), you need to get Spotify credentials.
+If you want to obtain the [track duration from Spotify](#getting-track-duration-from-spotify) or use the [automatic playback functionality](#automatic-playback-of-listened-tracks-in-the-spotify-client), you need to get Spotify credentials to perform the Client Credentials OAuth flow.

 - Log in to Spotify Developer dashboard: https://developer.spotify.com/dashboard
 - Create a new app